 PNC Asset Management Group (AMG) offers institutional asset management and investment management services to high-net-worth entities and currently administers about $282 billion in assets, of which $151 billion is controlled personally under direct management.
 PNC Wealth Management is also a major wealth management company in the United States, managing around fifty billion USD in private client funds.
 Hawthorn Family Wealth offers fund management services to family offices with a net worth of more than USD twenty million and actively manages over thirty billion in assets.

-PNC has over two hundred billion in outstanding loans, including in commercial loans and in consumer loans..
+PNC has over two hundred billion in outstanding loans, including commercial loans and in consumer loans.
 PNC usually provides lending by [A.] credit cards, [B.] Business Credit which pertains to provides asset-based lending to private equity firms and middle-market companies from offices in the United States, Canada, and the United Kingdom, [C.] Corporate and Institutional Banking (Harris Williams & Co,) which is a major treasury management business as well as an arranger of asset-based loan syndications in the United States, [D.] residential mortgages and [E.] auto and student loans.
 Lending products include residential mortgages, home equity loans and lines of credit, auto loans, credit cards, education loans, and personal and small business loans and lines of credit.

 The residential mortgage loans are directly originated within our branch network and nationwide, and are typically underwritten to agency and/or third-party standards, and either sold, servicing retained, or held on our balance sheet.
 Brokerage, investment management, and cash management products and services include managed, education, retirement, and trust accounts.

-PNC Mortgage (formerly National City Mortgage) is credited for pioneering the mortgage industry in the United States with providing the first-ever mortgage, with offices located across the nation.
+PNC Mortgage (formerly National City Mortgage) is credited for pioneering the mortgage industry in the United States by providing the first-ever mortgage, with offices located across the nation.
 Interestingly, PNC Mortgage is the company’s second mortgage unit.
 PNC sold the initial PNC Mortgage to Washington Mutual in 2001 owing to market volatility.

 PNC also provides real estate functions.
 Midland Loan Services, a subsidiary of PNC Real Estate, is a third-party supplier of commercial real estate financing services and technologies.
 It specializes in industrial loan and collateralized mortgage-backed securities (CMBS) fund management.
-Its operations center in Overland Park, Kansas, where it was established in 1991.
+Its operations center is in Overland Park, Kansas, where it was established in 1991.
 PNC/Midland is the second biggest master and principal servicer of commercial bank and savings company loans.